iovisor/bcc/docs/reference_guide.md

 ```

 You can call attach_uretprobe() more than once, and attach your BPF function to multiple user-level functions.
+`BPF.attach_uretprobe` can also be used for a specific process.

 See the previous uretprobes section for how to instrument the return value from BPF.